linkerd/website/linkerd.io/content/2.12/tasks/manually-rotating-control-plane-tls-credentials.md

 ```

 Note that the ./ca-new.crt file is the same trust anchor you created at the start
 of this process.

-Additionally, you can use the `rollout restart` command to
-bring the configuration of your other injected resources up to date:
+Once again, explicitly restart your meshed workloads:

 ```bash
 kubectl -n emojivoto rollout restart deploy linkerd check --proxy
 ```

-Finally the output of the `check` command should not produce any warnings or
+And, again, the output of the `check` command should not produce any warnings or
 errors:

 ```text